 For example, age can change the ideal REIT allocation for your portfolio.
 While a 15% REIT allocation might make sense when you’re 30, that allocation should gradually decrease over time.
 Once you reach retirement, it will likely make sense to have a much more scaled-back REIT allocation.

 There are many advantages REITs investments have over individual real estate investments:

-- Yields tend to be quite high.
-According to Nareit, about 80 million investors in the U.S own REITs through investment funds and retirement savings and in 2018, REITs in the United States yielded more than other income-generating investments.
-Investing in REITs diversify your portfolio and helps in the preservation of the total value of your investment.
+- Yields Tend to be Quite High.
+According to Nareit, about 145 million investors in the U.S own REITs through investment funds and retirement savings.
+Investing in REITs diversifies your portfolio and helps in the preservation of the total value of your investment.

-- Investing in REITs provides a reliable source of passive income for investors.
+- Investing in REITs Provides a Reliable Source of Passive Income.
 Unlike individual real estate investments, REITs Investors do not have to bother with the buying and selling or renting and maintenance of real estate properties.

-- REITs have professionals who handle every aspect of the properties (including the legal work) in a way that yields high profit.
+- REITs have Professionals Who Handle Every Aspect of the Properties (including the legal work) in a way that yields a high profit.
 At the end of the quarter, investors get a share of the profit in the form of dividends.

-- Most REITs are larger than individual real estates in terms of the properties they own.
+- Most REITs are Larger than Individual Real Estate in terms of the properties they own.
 This makes them more solid and less volatile.

 - Transparency.
 Publicly traded REITs by law must give a regular report to shareholders.
 This transparency subjects their activities to market scrutiny and enables investors to be in the know of all that goes on in the company.

 - REITs Enable Individuals to Invest in Properties That are too Expensive For Them to Own as Individuals.
 REIT stocks are also liquid; you can easily buy and sell them.